 - Rate of Contribution: variable by employer

-- Retirement Options: transfer to purchase annuity, Variable Pension Benefit (VPB) or Prescribed RRIF
+- Retirement Options: Variable Pension Benefit (VPB), Annuity, or Prescribed RRIF (see Retirement Income Options booklet)

-- Termination Benefit: vested – account balance; non-vested – employee balance
+- Termination Benefit: vested – account balance (employee, employer, and any voluntary contributions)

 - Maintenance Enforcement: attachment allowed